Get a complimentary Wealth Planning Review and a financial plan made just for you.

-PERSONALIZING YOUR RETIREMENT WITHDRAWAL STRATEGIES
+PERSONALIZING YOUR RETIREMENT WITHDRAWAL STRATEGY

-What's the best way to take withdrawals?
+What's the best way to take retirement withdrawals?

 You spent your lifetime working hard, diligently saving and investing money to secure your financial future.
 But what comes next?
 When it’s time for retirement, how do you take income from your savings in a way that can help preserve your wealth as long as you need?
-Whether you’re approaching retirement or already retired, the right withdrawal strategy can help you manage taxes and maintain the standard of living you’ve planned for.
+What is considered a safe withdrawal rate?

-Every individual is unique, so the optimal answer depends on your circumstances, your goals and changes in the economic climate.
-At Edelman Financial Engines, our planners, along with your accountant, can help design a strategy for your unique situation, a plan that considers your changing needs, as well as the impact on your taxes, Social Security benefits, and even the amount you pay for Medicare.
+At Edelman Financial Engines, our planners, along with your tax professional, can design a strategy for your unique situation.
+We’ll help you develop a retirement plan that considers your changing needs, as well as the impact on your taxes, Social Security benefits and even the amount you pay for Medicare.

 WATCH: WITHDRAWAL STRATEGIES TO HELP CARRY YOU THROUGH RETIREMENT